jundalisay/sp/content/en/research/gilbert/book-2/chapter-02c.md

 But those rarer effluvia take hold of bodies and embrace them as if with arms extended, with the electricks to which they are united; and they are drawn to the source, the effluvia increasing in strength with the proximity.
 But what is that effluvium from crystal, glass, and diamond, since these are bodies of considerable hardness and firmly concreted?
 In order that such an effluvium should be produced, there is no need of any marked or perceptible flux[142] of the substance; nor is it necessary that the electrick should be abraded, or worn away, or deformed.
 Some odoriferous substances are fragrant for many years, exhaling continually, yet are not quickly consumed.

-Cypress wood as long as it is sound, and it lasts a very long time indeed, is redolent; as many learned men attest from experience.
-Such an electrick only for a moment, when stimulated by friction, emits powers far more subtile and more fine beyond all odours; yet sometimes amber, jet, sulphur, when they are somewhat easily let free into vapour, also pour out at the same time an odour; and on this account they allure with the very gentlest rubbing, often even without rubbing; they also excite more strongly, and retain hold for a longer time, because they have stronger effluvia and last longer.
+Cypress wood as long as it is sound, and it lasts a very long time indeed, is redolent.

+It is an electrick only for a moment when stimulated by friction.

+It emits powers far more subtile and more fine beyond all odours.

+Yet sometimes amber, jet, sulphur, when they are somewhat easily let free into vapour, also pour out at the same time an odour.

+This is why they allure with the very gentlest rubbing, often even without rubbing.

+They also excite more strongly, and retain hold for a longer time, because they have stronger effluvia and last longer.

-But diamond, glass, rock-crystal, *and numerous others of the harder and firmly concreted gems first grow warm: therefore at first they are rubbed longer, and then they also attract strongly; nor are they otherwise set free into vapour.
+But diamond, glass, rock-crystal, and many others of the harder and firmly concreted gems first grow warm: therefore at first they are rubbed longer, and then they also attract strongly; nor are they otherwise set free into vapour.

 Everything rushes towards electricks[143] excepting flame, and flaming bodies, and the thinnest air.

 Just as they do not draw flame, in like manner they do not affect a versorium, if on any side it is very near to a flame, either the flame of a lamp or of any burning matter.

 The effluvia are destroyed by flame and igneous *heat; and therefore they attract neither flame nor bodies very near a flame.

 For electrical effluvia have the virtue of, and are analogous with, extenuated humour; but they will produce their effect, union and continuity, not by the external impulse of vapours, not by heat and attenuation of heated bodies, but by their humidity itself attenuated into its own peculiar effluvia.

-Yet they entice *smoke sent out by an extinguished light; and the more that smoke is attenuated in seeking the upper regions, the less strongly is it turned aside; for things that are too rarefied are not drawn to them; and at length, when it has now almost vanished, it does not *incline towards them at all, which is easily seen against the light.
+Yet they entice smoke sent out by an extinguished light.

+The more that smoke is attenuated in seeking the upper regions, the less strongly is it turned aside; for things that are too rarefied are not drawn to them; and at length, when it has now almost vanished, it does not *incline towards them at all, which is easily seen against the light.
 When in fact the smoke has passed into air, it is not moved, as has been demonstrated before.

-For air itself, if somewhat thin, is not attracted in any way, unless on account of succeeding that which has vacated its place, as in furnaces and such-like, where the air is fed in by mechanical devices for drawing it in.
+For air itself, if somewhat thin, is not attracted unless on account of succeeding that which has vacated its place, as in furnaces and such-like, where the air is fed in by mechanical devices for drawing it in.

 Therefore an effluvium resulting from a non-fouling friction, and one which {60}is not changed by heat, but which is its own, causes union and coherency, a prehension and a congruence towards its source, if only the body to be attracted is not unfitted for motion, either by the surroundings of the bodies or by its own weight.

 To the bodies therefore of the electricks themselves small bodies are borne.
 The effluvia extend out their virtue—effluvia which are proper and peculiar to them, and sui generis, differing from common air, being produced from humour, excited by a calorifick motion from attrition and attenuation.

-And as if they were material rays[144], they hold and take up chaff, straws, and twigs, until they become extinct or vanish away: and then they (the corpuscles) being loosed again, attracted by the earth itself, fall down to the earth.
+As if they were material rays, they hold and take up chaff, straws, and twigs, until they become extinct or vanish away: and then they (the corpuscles) being loosed again, attracted by the earth itself, fall down to the earth.

-The difference between Magneticks and Electricks[145] is that all magneticks run together with mutual forces; electricks only allure; that which is allured is not changed by an implanted force, but that which has moved up to *them voluntarily rests upon them by the law of matter.
+The difference between Magneticks and Electricks is that:
+- all magneticks run together with mutual forces
+- all electricks only allure

+That which is allured is not changed by an implanted force, but that which has moved up to them voluntarily rests upon them by the law of matter.

 Bodies are borne towards electricks in a straight line towards the centre of the electrick; a loadstone draws a loadstone directly at the poles only, in other parts obliquely and transversely, and in this way also they adhere and hang to one another.

-Electrical motion is a motion of aggregation of matter; magnetical motion is one of disposition and conformation.
+Electrical motion is a motion of aggregation of matter.

+Magnetical motion is one of disposition and conformation.
 The globe of the earth is aggregated and cohæres by itself electrically.
 The globe of the earth is directed and turned magnetically; at the same time also it both cohæres, and in order that it may be solid, is in its inmost parts cemented together.